wesgarland/niim/README.md

 The niim preloader communicates with niim using its own protocol, over the attached process' stdout.
 All messages are of the form <NUL>{json}<NUL>.
-If the attached process writes a <NUL>, it is escaped with a second <NUL>
+If the attached process writes a <NUL>, it is escaped with a second <NUL>.

 To facilitate this mode, the niim preloader monkey-patches and otherwise tries to virtualize APIs on process.stdin and process.stdout.
 Setting DEBUG_NIIM and/or DEBUG_NIIM_PRELOAD can yield insight into the under-the-hood behaviour if strange things are happening for you.

-It is *very important* that a process under debugging only is the stdout Stream interface for writing to stdout if the data written can contain <NUL> characters.
+It is *very important* that a process under debugging only use the stdout Stream interface for writing to stdout if the data written can contain <NUL> characters.

 *niim module*